someweisguy/esp_dmx/README.md

 Organizations may apply for a unique manufacturer ID by contacting ESTA.
 The instructions to do so and a list of registered manufacturer IDs can be found [here](https://tsp.esta.org/tsp/working_groups/CP/mfctrIDs.php).
 This software library is registered and listed with the manufacturer ID of `05e0`.
 Users of this library may use this manufacturer ID for their devices.

 In this library, UIDs are represented with the `rdm_uid_t` type.
-The macro `RDM_UID_BROADCAST_MAN()` can be used to create a UID which broadcasts to the desired manufacturer ID and the constant `RDM_UID_BROADCAST_ALL` can be used to broadcast to all devices on the RDM network.
+The macro `rdm_uid_broadcast_man()` can be used to create a UID which broadcasts to the desired manufacturer ID and the constant `RDM_UID_BROADCAST_ALL` can be used to broadcast to all devices on the RDM network.

 ### Sub-devices